 4. Make Use Of Projects and Role Plays: These are excellent ways to measure how well a student is learning how to apply reading and writing and listening and speaking skills.
 It also measures how well a student has progressed in utilizing multiple intelligence skills.

 5. Note Student Participation in Class Discussions: This is a good method of measuring a student's progress in listening and speaking skills.
 It will also help the teacher identify the students who are doing better in thinking skills such as making inferences and thinking outside of the box.

-6. Make Use of Student Portfolios: A Student portfolio is nothing more than a collection of all of a student's work.
+6. Make Use of Student Portfolios: A student portfolio is nothing more than a collection of all a student's work.
 For my reading and writing students, it will include their self-written profile, daily reading, and writing assignments, quizzes, formative tests, book reports, and projects.

 An excellent teacher will be able to think of many other things to do for formative assessment.
 I have listed what I think are only the most important tips.
 If formative assessment is done very well, summative testing results will become much more meaningful.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.